obrana-boranija/hexavera-blog/localized/en/blog/overtime-drift-is-a-symptom.md

 include_charts: true
 ---

-# Overtime Drift Is a Symptom.
-The Root Cause Is Disconnected Workforce Intelligence.

-## Executive TL;DR

 Unplanned overtime drifts upward when production signals, staffing data, and scheduling systems operate independently.
 Reactive adjustments replace proactive planning.
 Organizations integrating real-time workforce intelligence with production schedules reduce overtime by 14–28% and premium pay by 18–35%.
 Overtime is not an operational necessity.
 Disconnected visibility is the root cause.

 ## Quantified Outcomes